soska/keyboardist/README.md

 ## Usage

-the `Keyboardist` returns a listener object that has only one method:
+The `Keyboardist` constructor returns a listener object that has only one method:
-`suscribe`.
+`subscribe`.

-`suscribe` accepts two arguments: a key or key combination and a method that will be called when that key (or key combination) is triggered by the user.
+`subscribe` accepts two arguments: a key or key combination and a method that will be called when that key (or key combination) is triggered by the user.

 Example: